GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Applications

 where $\ell'$ and $\ell''$ are applied elementwise.

-\paragraph{Solving the linear system.} Since $M = I$, the linear system associated with this problem~\eqref{eq:x-update-lin-sys} is always positive definite; at each iteration, \method{} solves the system
+\paragraph{Solving the linear system.} Since $M = I$, the linear system associated with this problem~\eqref{eq:x-update-lin-sys} is always positive definite: at iteration $k$, \method{} solves the system

 where ${\ell'}^k$, ${\ell''}^k \in \reals^N$ are shorthand for $\ell'$ and $\ell''$ applied elementwise to the vector $Ax^k - b$.
-The matrix in this system clearly has minimum eigenvalue at least $\rho + \lambda_2$.
-Thus, to construct the preconditioner, \method{} sketches $A^T \diag{{\ell''}^k} A$ and adds a regularization parameter of $\rho + \lambda_2$.
+To construct the preconditioner, \method{} sketches $A^T \diag{{\ell''}^k} A$ and adds a regularization parameter of $\rho + \lambda_2$.
 For some problems, including lasso regression, $\ell''$ is constant, and \method{} only need to sketch the left-hand-side matrix once.
-However, for others, including logistic regression (see~\S\ref{sec:ex-logistic}), \method{} needs to re-sketch the matrix as the weights are updated.
-We found that a preconditioner works well for many subproblem solves after it is created, so \method{} only resketches the matrix occasionally.
+However, for others, including logistic regression (see~\S\ref{sec:ex-logistic}), \method{} re-sketches the matrix occasionally as the weights change.

 \paragraph{Custom convergence criterion.} For machine learning problems, \method{} uses a bound on the duality gap of~\eqref{eq:problem-formlation-ml} to determine convergence.
-In particular, the solver constructs a dual feasible point $\nu$ for the dual function of an equivalent reformulation of~\eqref{eq:problem-formlation-ml} and then uses the termination criterion
+The solver constructs a dual feasible point $\nu$ for the dual function of an equivalent reformulation of~\eqref{eq:problem-formlation-ml} and then uses the termination criterion

 We call the quantity on the left the \emph{relative duality gap}, as it is clearly a bound for the same quantity evaluated at the optimal dual variable $\nu^\star$.
 For a full derivation, see appendix~\ref{appendix:dual-gap}. \method{} also allows the user to specify other custom criteria, such as the relative change in the loss function or the norm of the gradient.